Under the agreement we have with the Director, Office of Housing, Eastcoast is responsible for maintaining the houses we manage.

 Examples of works completed as non-urgent maintenance works include:

 - Damage to the clothes line or hoist

 - Damage to letter box which does not affect the security of the mail

 Cyclical or planned maintenance is directed by the Asset Improvement Group on a planned cycle to ensure the properties remain in good condition.
 This includes items such as internal and external painting, re carpeting and guttering replacement (see Cyclical Maintenance section).
 The annual budget is determined each year.

 Upgrading includes larger budget items such as bathroom and kitchen refurbishments etc. (see Secondary Upgrade section).
 There are no funds available from the funding body and requests will only be done by Eastcoast Housing Association if savings are made in the maintenance budgets.
 Upgrading of properties is directed by the Asset Improvement Group.

 Eastcoast Housing is responsible for upgrading all properties under our management.
 Recommendations for the next two years are made by the Property Manager to the Managing Director by the end of November after completion of the Property Reports.
 Any recommendations must be accompanied by photos, rationale and cost estimates

-The tenant is responsible for the condition of the property.
-The tenant must notify Eastcoast Housing as soon as possible about the need for repairs to the property.
-Neglect, by not notifying Eastcoast Housing Association of the need for repairs, may be treated as “willful damage” and tenants may be evicted under the RTA 1997 for willful damage of the property.
+The renter is responsible for the condition of the property.
+The renter must notify Eastcoast Housing as soon as possible about the need for repairs to the property.
+Neglect, by not notifying Eastcoast Housing Association of the need for repairs, may be treated as “willful damage” and renters may be evicted under the RTA 1997 for willful damage of the property.

-If we see damages during an inspection Eastcoast Housing will breach a tenant and expects them to fix the problem within 14 days.
-If a tenants does not have rent arrears we may negotiate getting our tradesmen to fix the problem and the tenants then pays us for this work.
+If we see damages during an inspection Eastcoast Housing will breach a renter and expects them to fix the problem within 14 days.
+If a renters does not have rent arrears we may negotiate getting our tradesmen to fix the problem and the renters then pays us for this work.